IceCY/linux-insides/Interrupts/linux-interrupts-3.md

 movq	%rax, %rsp
 ```

-The last two steps before an exception handler will call secondary handler are:
+The last steps before an exception handler will call secondary handler are:

 1. Passing pointer to `pt_regs` structure which contains preserved general purpose registers to the `%rdi` register: